allegheny-college-sandbox/cmpsc-100-jan-2021-week-0/day-0/platforms/1_week-0-worksheet-github-clone.md

-# Week 0, Worksheet 1: "Cloning" a repository
+# Worksheet 0.0.1: "Cloning" a repository

 In this activity, we'll download this week's entire packet of files.